Hitesh035/Learning-Hibernate-framework/README.md

 # Learning-Hibernate-framework
-This is a maven project.
+This is a maven project of maven-archetype-quickstart archetype.
 It depicts a basic inventory database and manipulating the said database purely using hibernate and HQL.
+It is not an api and lacks connection to frontend so all inputs are provided from the 'main (String [] args)' method in App.java.